Program Director: Téofilo Correa

 Intercultural Studies and World Mission

-Each area of concentration should be complemented with a cognate from a different field of study, preferably one that will contribute to the writing of the dissertation.
+In addition to a concentration, students should choose a cognate from a different field of study, preferably one that will contribute to the writing of the dissertation.
 Possible options for the cognate are as follows:

 Church Leadership and Administration